Code-Institute-Submissions/MS01-Volcanic-Vacations/README.md

 #### Gallery
 - The gallery page contains a selection of volcano photographs from the locations which are listed on the 'Destinations' page.
 The column count will responsively change between different device and screen sizes.

+#### Contact
+- The contact page contains a form where users can enquire about the available trips and also sign up to the Volcanic Vacations monthly newsletter.
+The form alters responsively between different device and screen sizes.

 ### Features to implement in the future